symPiotr/amplicon_analysis_pipeline/16S_rRNA_workflow.md

 ```
 &nbsp;

-### Filtering, trimming, and cleaning up contigs
+### Conversion from FASTQ to FASTA
-At this point, we want to convert contigs from FASTQ to FASTA format, merge them, trim primers, and remove all contigs with incorrect primers or well outside of the expected length.
+At this point, we want to convert contigs from FASTQ to FASTA format, and merge files for different samples.

 First, we use VSEARCH to convert fastq to fasta, and at the same time, rename all contigs following the format "SampleName_1, SampleName_2, ..." .
 Basic syntax:
 ```
 vsearch -fastq_filter SampleName.fastq -fastaout SampleName.fasta -relabel SampleName_ -fasta_width 0; done